hgoetendia/wikijs/linux/timezone.md

       DST active: n/a
 ```

-> In this stage if you restart your computer you will lost your date time settings.
+> In this stage if you restart you will lost your date time settings.

  # Configure NTP Synchronization